cinderblocks/radegast/docs/PluginCreatorsGuide.md

 ## Examples

 - **Demo Plugin** (`plugins/Veles.Plugin.Demo/`) — Minimal example showing
   commands, menu items, chat events, and settings.
+Start here.
 - **Automation Plugin** (`plugins/Veles.Plugin.Automation/`) — Reimplements
-  AutoSit, PseudoHome, and LSL Helper as a Veles plugin.
+  AutoSit, PseudoHome, and LSL Helper, plus a full rule engine with a Preferences tab and file-picker-based import/export.

+Veles ships with several other bundled plugins (chat bridges to Discord/IRC, an email digest, a local-LLM chatbot, a macro recorder, and a content import/export tool) — see the [Plugin Catalog](PluginCatalog.md) for the full list and what each one does, and [Veles User Guide](VelesUserGuide.md) for how to install and enable plugins from the app.